-Enjoy a fine romance on an island made for two; there are literally hundreds to choose from at this fabled Indian Ocean getaway.
+Enjoy a fine romance on an island made for two when you honeymoon or holiday at The Maldives.
+There are literally hundreds to choose from at this fabled Indian Ocean getaway.

 Fact File – Truly, Madly, Maldives